MicrosoftDocs/sql-docs/docs/t-sql/statements/copy-into-transact-sql.md

 *ERRORFILE* only applies to CSV.
 Specifies the directory where the rejected rows and the corresponding error file should be written.
 The full path from the storage account can be specified or the path relative to the container can be specified.
 If the specified path doesn't exist, one is created on your behalf.
 A child directory is created with the name "\_rejectedrows".
 The "\_" character ensures that the directory is escaped for other data processing unless explicitly named in the location parameter.

+> [!NOTE]
+> When a relative path is passed to *ERRORFILE*, the path is relative to the container path specified in *external_location*.

 Within this directory, there's a folder created based on the time of load submission in the format YearMonthDay -HourMinuteSecond (Ex.
 20180330-173205).
 In this folder a folder with the statement ID is created, and under that folder two types of files are written: an error.Json file containing the reject reasons, and a row.csv file containing the rejected rows.

 If ERRORFILE has the full path of the storage account defined, then the ERRORFILE_CREDENTIAL is used to connect to that storage.
 Otherwise, the value mentioned for CREDENTIAL is used.
+When the same credential that is used for the source data is used for ERRORFILE, restrictions that apply to ERRORFILE_CREDENTIAL also apply.

 #### *ERRORFILE_CREDENTIAL = (IDENTITY= '', SECRET = '')*